What The Bergesen Foundation Fund

 The Bergesen Foundation fund projects of public benefit, primarily within the fields of cultural and humanitarian work.

 - By “public benefit” we mean projects and activities which benefit the wider community and the population at large.
-This means that the applicant must identify which target audiences the project is aimed at and how exposure to these target audiences will be achieved.
+This means that the applicant must identify which target groups the project is aimed at and how exposure to these target groups will be achieved.
 There are separate fields for this information in the application form in the Foundation's application portal.

 - The Foundation supports projects of all sizes.
 Please refer to previous grants here.

 - The Bergesen Foundation also supports projects generating new knowledge and insights that will benefit society as a whole, especially research and dissemination projects related to climate, environment and sustainability, and to patient-centred medical research.

 - Activities and projects that have already been completed at the time the application is processed (approx. 2-3 months after the application deadline)

 - Previously rejected projects without significant new elements

 - Operational running costs (e.g. operational costs that would need to be applied for every year and that are not applicable to a particular project)